Cross-platform interchange: Beijing

-Guogongzhuang station offers cross-platform interchange between Line 9 and Fangshan Line.
-National Library station offers cross-platform interchange between Lines 4 and 9.
-In addition Nanluoguxiang station (Lines 6 and 8), Zhuxinzhuang station (Changping Line and Line 8), Beijing West railway station (Lines 7 and 9), Yancun East station (Fangshan Line and Yanfang Line) offer cross-platform interchange.
+Cross-platform interchanges are offered between Line 9 and Fangshan Line at Guogongzhuang, Lines 4 and 9 at National Library, Changping Line and Line 8 at Zhuxinzhuang, Lines 7 and 9 at Beijing West railway station, and Fangshan Line and Yanfang Line at Yancun East.
+In addition, cross-platform interchange is possible at Nanluoguxiang between Line 6 and 8 via level corridors.
+The Line 5 alighting platform and Yizhuang Line boarding platform at Songjiazhuang connect perpendicularly in a T-shape, allowing single-direction cross-platform interchange from Line 5 to Yizhuang Line.

 Chengdu

 Xipu Station in Chengdu provides cross-platform interchange between Line 2 of Chengdu Metro and Chengdu–Dujiangyan Intercity Railway of the national rail transport system.
 It is the first implementation of cross-platform interchanges between different train categories in China.
-Metro-only cross-platform interchanges exist between Lines 2 and 4 at Chengdu University of TCM & Sichuan Provincial People's Hospital station, between Lines 5 and 6 at Xibeiqiao station and outbound direction interchanges between Lines 3 and 10 at Taipingyuan station.
+Metro-only cross-platform interchanges exist between Lines 2 and 4 at Chengdu University of TCM & Sichuan Provincial People's Hospital station, between Lines 5 and 6 at Xibeiqiao station, between Lines 17 and 19 at Jiujiang North station, between Lines 18 and S3 at Futian station and outbound direction interchanges between Lines 3 and 10 at Taipingyuan station.

 Chongqing

-Line 5 and Line 6 of the Chongqing Rail Transit offer a paired cross-platform interchange for passengers transferring among 4 directions between the two lines at Ranjiaba and Dalongshan stations.
+Line 5 and Line 6 of the Chongqing Rail Transit offer a paired cross-platform interchange for passengers transferring among four directions between the two lines at Ranjiaba and Dalongshan stations.
 Same-direction cross-platform interchanges are also provided at Chongqing West Station between Line 5 and Loop line, Baoshuigang between Line 4 and Line 9, Shangwanlu between Line 10 and Line 9 and Wangjiazhuang between Line 6 (International Expo Branch) and Line 10.
 Meanwhile, an opposite-direction cross-platform interchange is provided at Jiangbeicheng between Line 6 and Line 9.

 Aside from these, Min'an Ave. between Loop line and Line 4 is an exception.
 Due to the fact that Line 4 only uses one side of the platforms at this station, there formed a half cross-platform interchange.